DanielMFernandes/CCNA_Course_Notes/Course_Notes/Rapid_Spanning_Tree_Protocol.md

 RSTP ROLES

 - The ROOT PORT role remains unchanged in RSTP
-    - The PORT that is closest to the ROOT BRIDGE becomes the ROOT PORT for the SWITCH
     - The ROOT BRIDGE is the only SWITCH that doesn’t have a ROOT PORT
 - The DESIGNATED PORT role remains unchanged in RSTP
-    - The PORT on a segment (Collision Domain) that sends the best BPDU is that segment’s DESIGNATED PORT (only one per segment!)
 - The NON-DESIGNATED PORT role is split into TWO separate roles in RSTP:
     - The ALTERNATE PORT role
     - The BACKUP PORT role